Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

 The whole framework is trained in an end-to-end manner, and the overall objective function consists of the following four components: mask prediction loss $L_{M}$, boundary prediction loss $L_{B}$, compactness loss $L_{C}$, and image reconstruction loss $L_{R}$:

-where $L_{M}$ and $L_{B}$ are cross-entropy losses between predicted results and the corresponding labels. $L_{B}$ can be considered as an auxiliary supervision for better forgery localization performance.
-Based on the observation that most manipulated regions are rather compact, we apply compactness constraint to predicted masks:
+where $L_{M}$ and $L_{B}$ are cross-entropy losses between predicted results and the corresponding labels.
+The boundary loss $L_{B}$ can be considered as an auxiliary supervision for better forgery localization performance.
+Based on the observation that most manipulated regions are rather compact, we further apply compactness constraint $L_{C}$ to predicted masks: \begin{small}

-In this equation, $P$ and $A$ denote the perimeter and area of the predicted forgery region, while $\hat{B}$ and $\hat{M}$ stand for the predicted boundaries and masks.
-Using $L_{C}$ can improve the manipulation localization performance.
+\end{small} In this equation, $Peri$ and $S$ denote the perimeter and area of the predicted forgery region, respectively, while $N_{img}$ represents the number of images. $\hat{B}$ and $\hat{M}$ refer to the predicted boundaries and masks.
+As such, the nominator of Eq.
+(8) calculates the sum of the squared pixel values $\hat{B_{j}}^{2}$ in the predicted boundary map $\hat{B}$.
+The denominator is proportional to the sum of the absolute pixel values $\hat{M_{k}}$ in the predicted mask map $\hat{M}$.
+Here, $\epsilon$ is set to a very small value.
+Utilizing $L_{C}$ makes the predicted image forgery map more compact and improves the manipulation localization performance.

-The image reconstruction loss $L_{R}$ calculates the $\rm L_{1}-norm$ of the difference between the reconstructed images $\hat{I_{i}}$ and the corresponding input images $I_{i}$:
+The image reconstruction loss $L_{R}$ calculates the $l_{1}-norm$ of the difference between the reconstructed images $\hat{I_{i}}$ and the corresponding input images $I_{i}$:

 By using $L_{R}$, the global pixel dependency can be modeled in [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$], which is used in the LWMs for the forgery map and boundary map prediction.